nmshd/documentation/_includes/scenarios/integrate/requests-and-requestitems.md

 #### Parameters {#consentrequestitem-response-parameters}

-- To accept this RequestItem you can send `{ "accept": true }` as parameters.
+- To accept this RequestItem you can utilize [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters).
-- To reject this RequestItem you can send `{ "accept": false }` as parameters.
+- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

 ## CreateAttributeRequestItem

-If you want to create Identity- or RelationshipAttributes for the peer, the CreateAttributeRequestItem can be used.
-Please have a look at the ProposeAttributeRequestItem if the peer should be able to overwrite the Attribute.
+If you want to create Identity- or RelationshipAttributes for the peer, the [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) can be used.
+Please have a look at the [ProposeAttributeRequestItem](#proposeattributerequestitem) if the peer should be able to overwrite the Attribute.

 To create an Attribute with a fixed value defined by the sender, an Identity uses the CreateAttributeRequestItem.
 A fixed value in this case means, that the recipient is not allowed to change the value when accepting the request.